English 103 - Critical Reading, Writing, and Thinking - Linda Beauregard-Vasquez

 - Reliable internet access, including access to Canvas.
 You must check your email and the announcements regularly (preferably once a day).

 - Access to Microsoft Word – I cannot accept any other format for your submissions!
 Please go to the student software store to get free access to MS Office software.
+Please contact Tech Support if you need help downloading the software.
+Google docs and Pages don't work with Canvas, so having the software ahead of time will help you.

 - Computer/printer/flash drive (or constant access to all of these things).
 You will be required to type all assignments for this class.
 There are campus computers and printers available with some limitations.
 Please see me for more information.